MichaelWest22/htmx/www/content/docs.md

 `HX-Request` header is missing or `false`, and it renders a fragment of that HTML when `HX-Request: true`, you need to add `Vary: HX-Request`.
 That causes the cache to be keyed based on a composite of the response URL and the `HX-Request` request header — rather than being based just on the response URL.
-Always disable `htmx.config.historyRestoreAsHxRequest` so that these history full HTML requests are not cached with partial fragment responses.
+Always leave `htmx.config.historyRestoreAsHxRequest` disabled so that these history full HTML requests are not cached with partial fragment responses.

 If you are unable (or unwilling) to use the `Vary` header, you can alternatively set the configuration parameter